halex5000/ld-articles/Cloudflare EdgeSDK/Using the LaunchDarkly EdgeSDK with CloudFlare.md

 * **Name** – This is optional but is useful for determining which Worker namespace this is connected to when you have multiple connections.
 * **Environment** – Which LaunchDarkly environment will be used when syncing flags and values with the KV on Cloudflare.
 * **Account ID** – Your Cloudflare account ID.
-* **KV Namespace ID** – The namespace ID for the KV connected to your worker.
+* **KV Namespace ID** – The namespace ID for the KV connected to your Worker.
 Note that if you also created a preview KV, you'll need a separate integration set up using the preview KV namespace ID as well.
 * **API token** – The Cloudflare API token you just created.

 ![LaunchDarkly Cloudflare integration set up](CF-SDK-integration.png)